redhat-cip/ansible-role-dci-import-keys/README.md

-# ansible-role-dci-feeders
+# ansible-role-dci-import-keys

-An Ansible role that deploys the necessary playbook for a host to act as a DCI feeder
+An Ansible role that automates the process of key retrieval for DCI's RemoteCI.

 ## Pre-requisites

-This role heavily relies on [python-dciclient](https://github.com/redhat-cip/python-dciclient) and [dci-ansible](https://github.com/redhat-cip/dci-ansible).
+This role relies on [python-dciclient](https://github.com/redhat-cip/python-dciclient) and [dci-ansible](https://github.com/redhat-cip/dci-ansible).

 If those are not installed, they should be installed before using this role.